Anatomical terminology: Muscles

 The biceps brachii flex the lower arm.
 The brachioradialis, in the forearm, and brachialis, located deep to the biceps in the upper arm, are both synergists that aid in this motion.

 Muscle action that moves the axial skeleton work over a joint with an origin and insertion of the muscle on respective side.
 The insertion is on the bone deemed to move towards the origin during muscle contraction.
 Muscles are often present that engage in several actions of the joint; able to perform for example both flexion and extension of the forearm as in the biceps and triceps respectively.
 This is not only to be able to revert actions of muscles, but also brings on stability of the actions though muscle coactivation.

 Agonist and antagonist muscles

-The muscle performing an action is the agonist, while the muscle which contraction brings about an opposite action is the antagonist.
+The muscle performing an action is the agonist, while the muscle whose contraction brings about an opposite action is the antagonist.
 For example, an extension of the lower arm is performed by the triceps as the agonist and the biceps as the antagonist (which contraction will perform flexion over the same joint).
 Muscles that work together to perform the same action are called synergists.
 In the above example synergists to the biceps can be the brachioradialis and the brachialis muscle.